SEO podcasts today are a dime a dozen. But if you look closely, you’ll see many are no longer updated.

 - A guide to Google’s PageRank for beginners

 - The importance of rich media in content marketing efforts

-Matt has only been a solo host for a short while, with former host Chris Burres leaving the podcast in August 2023.
-Matt’s insights are strong though as he breaks down how to get more traffic to your site and build your online presence with experience-based tips and engaging commentary.
+Matt is a solo host, with former host Chris Burres having left the podcast in August 2023.
+Matt breaks down how to get more traffic to your site and build your online presence with experience-based tips and engaging commentary.